DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - documentation to establish written policies
       - disseminating the information to the organization
       - Due diligence is ✏️knowing what should be done and planning for it.
+      - The due diligence principle is a more specific component of due care that states that an individual assigned a responsibility should exercise due care to complete it accurately and in a timely manner.
       - Due diligence is developing a formalized security structure containing a security policy, standards, baselines, guidelines, and procedures.
       - The 🥇asset owner security role is ultimately responsible for due diligence in protecting a company's data.
 Asset owner is the person who has final corporate responsibility for the protection and storage of data.
 Owners may be liable for negligence if they fail to perform due diligence in establishing and enforcing security policy to protect and sustain sensitive data.
   - **Due care**: 🧑‍🏭 practicing the individual activities that maintain the due diligence/ security effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices